kessi1990/masterthesis/README.md

   -h, --help            show this help message and exit --head HEAD           specifies network architecture. --head 'cnn'puts
-                        convolutional layers in front, followed by encoder / decoder LSTM with attention mechanism --head 'lstm' puts encoder / decoder LSTM with attention mechanism in front, followed by convolutional layers if not provided, 'cnn' is used
+                        convolutional layers in front, followed by encoder / decoder LSTM with attention mechanism. --head 'lstm' puts encoder / decoder LSTM with attention mechanism in front, followed by convolutional layers. if not provided, 'cnn' is used
   -c CONFIG, --config CONFIG
-                        parse config file as '*.yaml' if not provided, default config is used.
+                        parse config file as '*.yaml'. if not provided, default config is used.
-  -env {Breakout-v0,another}, --environment {Breakout-v0,another}
+  -env ENVIRONMENT, --environment ENVIRONMENT
-                        used for game selection. if not provided, 'Breakout-v0' is used
+                        used for game selection. if not provided, 'Breakout-v0' is used.
   -o OUTPUT, --output OUTPUT
-                        output directory. ensure you have permissions to write to this directory! if not provided, default-directory '/output' is used
+                        output directory. ensure you have permissions to write to this directory! if not provided, default-directory '/output' is used.
   -m {train,eval}, --mode {train,eval}
-                        sets mode for run script. 'train' is used for training mode, 'eval' is used for evaluation mode. if not provided, 'train' is used
+                        sets mode for run script. 'train' is used for training mode, 'eval' is used for evaluation mode. if not provided, 'train' is used.
 ```

 ## Contributing